 These flats are due to be finished to a good standard, with 4 flats, each offering a different feel but each a good size, ranging from 50 -54 square metres in size.
 One of the flats benefits from its own private entrance, whilst two others have dual aspect kitchen/living areas.
 These quirky flats offer more character and charm than an estate-based new build but will still have the appeal of being ready to move straight in, with brand-new fittings throughout.

-Current expectation is for completion late November.
+The current expectation is for completion in late November.
 Offered to the market with no onward chain.